Data Storytelling: How to Tell a Great Story with Data?

 Coming to the model creation phase, we usually find the need to understand how our data is being fitted.

-As you can see, the decision boundary clearly classifies most of the data but an accuracy of 88.21% doesn’t tell much of a story.
-Here we can even see how far the misclassified points are from the decision boundary.
+As you can see, the decision boundary classifies most of the data, but an accuracy of 88.21% doesn’t tell much of a story.
+Here, we can even see how far the misclassified points are from the decision boundary.

-We can also compare certain algorithms and techniques by looking at their decision boundaries as we did above.
+We can also compare certain algorithms and techniques by examining their decision boundaries, as we did above.

 Another example using the Iris dataset is shown below.

-Here, there’s not much information to derive valuable insights about our model.
+There’s little information here to derive valuable insights about our model.

-On the other hand, this plot shows us a clear classification boundary where the Species separate from each other.
+On the other hand, this plot shows a clear classification boundary where the Species separate.

 Best Practices for Data Storytelling